 The lymphatic system, a fundamental part of the cardiovascular system, consists of lymph vessels and lymph organs that protect the body against harmful bacteria and transport fluid from the body tissues back to the cardiovascular system.
 Lymph vessels are thin walled capillaries which absorb fluids, bacteria and protein, and propel them to lymph nodes, small lymph organs that filter and process the lymph by eliminating waste and bacteria.
 Lymph vessels and lymph nodes work together with larger lymph structures to maintain a normal healthy fluid balance.

 Lymphedema (LE) occurs when there is impairment to the lymphatic system, disrupting normal transport of fluid within the body.
 When the lymphatic system becomes overwhelmed, damaged, or blocked for an extended period of time, lasting swelling (referred to as chronic edema) occurs.
 Symptoms related to LE can present anywhere in the body including the head, neck, arms, legs, trunk and genitals.
 For most, LE has a negative impact on ones quality of life.
 Performing daily activities of cooking, shopping, cleaning, and yard work can often become difficult, if not impossible, for people that suffer from lymphedema.
-For people with head and neck LE, critical functions such as swallowing, chewing, and the ability to move the head can be impaired as well.
+For people with head and neck LE, critical functions such as swallowing, breathing and range of motion.
 Over time, the accumulation of fluid can result in significant changes in the structure of the tissues causing thickening and hardening of the skin, referred to as fibrosis.
 Recurrent skin infections such as erysipelas and cellulitis, a more serious skin infection, are common complications of lymphedema.

 LE is a permanent condition that can worsen over time if not properly treated; there currently is no cure.
 When untreated, LE can become painful and debilitating.
 The symptoms of LE can be managed however, and patients who are educated about effective treatment options can improve their quality of life.